nanocosmos/docs/docs/nanoplayer/nanoplayer_api_errors.md

             3002, // An error occurred when downloading media.
             3003, // An error occurred when decoding media.
             3004, // The received audio/video is not supported.
+            3005, // The receiving media data of the hls stream couldn't be decoded.
             3100, // The media source extension changed the state to 'ended'.
 NOT AVAILABLE FOR IOS.
-            3200, // An unspecific media error occurred.
+            3101, // An error occurred while buffering on hls playback 3200, // An unspecific media error occurred.
             4003  // Maximum number of reconnection tries reached.
         ];